 ACATIS has had an interest in sustainability for many years.
-When our partner Faik Yargucu joined the company, he was already responsible for marketing a very successful sustainability investment fund, Panda Renditefonds DWS, at the end of the 1990s.
+When our former partner Faik Yargucu joined the company, he was already responsible for marketing a very successful sustainability investment fund, Panda Renditefonds DWS, at the end of the 1990s.
 Therefore we - as convinced value investors - have considered this issue for a long time already.
 We are also convinced that ecology and sustainability will become more important in the future, also for financial investments.

 In 2007/2008, we combined sustainability (Fair) and Value under the name “ACATIS Fair Value” together with the Swiss firm ACATIS Fair Value Investment AG, which is based in Walzenhausen, Switzerland.
 Managing Director and initiator Rainer Unterstaller is responsible for selecting companies based on sustainable and ethical aspects.
 This combination has proved to be a strong unique selling point and in the past delivered higher returns than individually applied strategies (over longer time periods).
 Our sustainability funds show: Sustainability is not a hobby, but rather can become a real performance criterion.